- Estimated total population:1

 - 2Afghanistan Multiple Indicator Cluster Survey 2010–2011;

-- 3UNAIDS 2008 Report on the Global AIDS Epidemic.
+- 4UNAIDS 2008 Report on the Global AIDS Epidemic.

 Jhpiego has been working in Afghanistan since 2002, initially with funding from UNICEF and the U.S. Agency for International Development (USAID).
 From 2003 to 2006, Jhpiego worked as a partner on the Rural Expansion of Afghanistan’s Community-based Health Care (REACH) Program, led by Management Sciences for Health.
-In 2005, the USAID-funded ACCESS Program, led by Jhpiego, began a demonstration project to reduce mortality from postpartum hemorrhage through the use of birth planning, coupled with oral misoprostol at home births to reduce deaths from postpartum hemorrhage where there is no skilled provider.
+Beginning in 2005, the Jhpiego-led, USAID-funded ACCESS Program successfully implemented a demonstration project to reduce mortality from postpartum hemorrhage through the use of birth planning, coupled with oral misoprostol at home births to reduce deaths from postpartum hemorrhage where there is no skilled provider.
 ACCESS also supported the establishment of the Afghan Midwives Association, one of the country’s first civil society institutions to focus on women’s professional development.

 For a complete description of Jhpiego’s work in this country, click the link below.